 - A little buggy (but was much worse when first released, since 95% fixed)

 The Sims 4 My Wedding Stories had a notorious start, thanks to its numerous bugs that I encountered along with many other players.
-Fortunately, these were quickly rectified, which I can confirm.
+Fortunately, these were quickly rectified.
 Now weddings really do run like a dream in The Sims 4 with My Wedding Stories.

 It did an amazing job at making weddings much better in general, having more control in organizing all the little details like attire, the venue, activities, events, and even the wedding cake.
 It can be a bit fiddly getting some things sorted, but for the most part it’s pretty smooth and your Sims are guaranteed to have their dream wedding.